asraful-cse/asraful-cse/README.md

    lives of those around me.
 I have Solid working knowledge of MongoDB, Express.js, React.js, ReactNative.js, TypeScript, Next.js and Node.js.
 Now I am trying to learn more technologies and tools.
 So far
-   I have finished some projects using React-js, Node-js, Express-js, MongoDB, Firebase and many more.
+   I have finished some projects using React-js, React-native-js Node-js, Express-js, MongoDB, Firebase and many more.
 </h4>
 <br/> <br/>